tedunderwood/noveltmmeta/masterficdatadictionary.md

 **place:** Place of publication code, as documented in MARC controlfield 008, to interpret it see the [MARC Code List for Countries.](https://www.loc.gov/marc/countries/)

 **recordid:** This is the HathiTrust record ID; in multivolume works, it may be the same for all volumes.

-Note that **inferreddate** will be reported as **zero** in cases where the algorithm couldn't reliably discern a true date.
-This is not an ideal way to handle missing data, but this is work in progress.

 **enumcron** A field that usually distinguishes multiple volumes of a single record.
 Sometimes it has other uses.